 Dividend yield is the return on investment for the stocks you buy in terms of dividends.
 To calculate dividend yield divide the annual dividend paid per share by the current share price.
 You receive X% in dividends back for the money you invest.

-For the example in this discussion, all math will be based on a 3% dividend yield and focus on quarterly stock payments to keep things simple.
+To keep this example simple, let’s do all the math based on a 3% dividend yield and focus on quarterly stock payments.

 And at that total value, you’ll likely want to invest in multiple stocks so spread the risk.
 Investing in the stock market always has a degree of risk involved.